crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHueBehaviour.md

 ```
 See [HueBehaviourWrapper](/src/declarations/behaviourTypes.d.ts) for the format.

-This function will add/update the behaviour based on the ```cloudId``` and ```lightId ``` variable inside the object.
+This function will add/update the behaviour based on the ```cloudId``` and ```deviceId ``` variable inside the object.
-Returning a true when done or false when there is no light corresponding the behaviour's lightId.
+Returning a true when done or false when there is no device corresponding the behaviour's deviceId.

 ##### Example
 ```